Melissamij/nomade-dreamer-blog/_posts/2023-08-22-discover-sumba-island.md

 Entrance fee: 50.000k&nbsp;

-They don't tell you when you come in that you have to pay for the drone, only after.
+When you come in, they don't tell you that you have to pay for the drone, only after!
 They charged me 75.000k with no choice but to pay !&nbsp;

+Same if children tell you it's fine to takes pictures, you will have to give money, so be aware!

 #### ![](/uploads/img-4892.jpg){: width="1179" height="652"}